CP1404/Practicals/prac_05/README.md

     reviewer have push access to the repository, there would be more, including the option to merge and close the pull request.)

-    OK, so at some point you will receive the comments from the reviewer and you can respond to them by making changes in your own code in PyCharm and replying to the comments on GitHub.
+    At some point you will receive comments from the review you requested and you can respond to them by making changes in your own code in PyCharm and replying to the comments on GitHub.
 Then commit your work back to GitHub, still in the feedback branch.